 As an Amazon Associate I earn from qualifying purchases.

 I’ve been making my own paprika for years and I will only use one pepper variety because it is truly the best.
 Magyar peppers are the only ones I use.
 Don’t bother growing anything else if you are interested in the best paprika you will ever have.
-If you order, be sure to use a reliable seed company such as this one:
+If you order, be sure to use a reliable seed company.
+I use Renee’s seeds for this variety.

 I’ve been able to grow three summers worth of plants from one packet.
 Most guides will tell you that pepper seeds will only last for two years, but if you have plenty of seed left, all you have to do is plant more allowing for the probability of less seeds germinating.